Compression-aware Training of Neural Networks using Frank-Wolfe: Introduction

-\paragraph{Contributions.} The major contributions of our work can be summarized as follows: \begin{enumerate} \item We significantly improve upon the results of \citet{Miao2022} regarding the usage of SFW in the pruning-aware context by leveraging \emph{$k$-support norm} constraints, mitigating the drawbacks of the existing approach and leading to more robustness to pruning.
-We also demonstrate that our approach is more stable with respect to the hyperparameter selection. \item We extend the SFW-prune framework to the structured compression domain.
-First, we show how to expand the rationale from the unstructured pruning case to that of convolutional filter pruning by constraining the \emph{group-$k$-support norm} of convolutional layers, actively decaying the norm of seemingly unimportant filters to ensure stability when pruning.
-Further, we propose to enforce robustness to low-rank tensor decomposition by interpreting convolutional tensors as matrices and constraining their \emph{spectral-$k$-support norm}, resulting in low-rank updates throughout training.
-Our approach significantly outperforms other baseline approaches in terms of efficiency by requiring only the first few singular values to compute the update direction. \item Our empirical results suggest that the robustness of SFW can largely be attributed to the usage of the \emph{gradient rescaling} of the learning rate, which increases the batch gradient norm and effective learning rate throughout training, even though the train loss constantly decreases.
-To justify the usage of gradient rescaling theoretically, we prove the convergence of SFW with batch gradient dependent step size in the non-convex setting. \end{enumerate} Compression-aware training is a promising research direction for training models to state-of-the-art performance while encouraging stability to pruning.
+Compression-aware training is a promising research direction for training models to state-of-the-art performance while encouraging stability to pruning.
 We believe that our work is an important building block in the design of structured training algorithms.
-One strength is the fact that the proposed methods cover a wide range of compression domains, i.e., unstructured pruning, structured pruning, as well as matrix decomposition.
+One strength is the fact that the proposed methods cover a wide range of compression domains, i.e., structured pruning, matrix decomposition as well as unstructured pruning.
 Our results show the suitability of the SFW algorithm and highlight the importance of the learning rate rescaling, which we justify theoretically in the hope of enabling further research.